MoeJoe87/pt-feeder-dc/README.md

 ### Run latest PT Feeder version

-- Download and edit settings from feeder.
+- Download and edit settings from PT Feeder.
 See for `https://wiki.ptfeeder.co/` reference.
 - To create Container just replace `/path/to/""` with the full path where the files and other folders are.

 ### docker